 Operation Fresh Start’s goal for each of its participants is that they attain success through connection to work and education.
-80% of those who enroll complete the program, enrolling in post-secondary education or entering unsubsidized employment.
+80% of those who enroll complete the program, getting their high school diplomas, enrolling in post-secondary education or entering unsubsidized employment.
 Follow-up studies show that 82% of OFS graduates are currently in post-secondary education or jobs averaging $11.85/hour.
 Eighty-four percent have remained free of criminal offense.
-In its 40 years of service, OFS has enrolled over 7,300 young people, and its construction training crews have built or re-built 210 homes sold to first-time, low-income buyers or leased to very low-income households.
+In its 45 years of service, OFS has enrolled over 7,300 young people, and its construction training crews have built or re-built 230 homes sold to first-time, low-income buyers or leased to very low-income households.

 Fresh Start and Madison Area Land Trust Team Up to Complete Affordable Green Home